 Advanced social work theory and practice techniques for working with individuals and families.
+P: Admission to MSW Program

 SOC WORK 722.
 Social Work Management & Supervision in the Social Services.
 3 Credits.

 Advanced social work practice of management and supervision methods for students working in management positions at any level in social service agencies.